-Join Justin Putney for an in-depth discussion in this video Using 9-slice scaling to create responsive symbols, part of UX Design Tools: Illustrator.
+Join Justin Putney for an in-depth discussion in this video Using 9-slice scaling to create responsive symbols, part of Illustrator for UX Design.

 In this video, we're going to take a look at how to make your symbols more responsive to different documents, different environments, different sizes.
 So, picking up where we left off in the previous video with the same file.
 If you don't have it open, you can find it in the exercise files Under chapter 3, 03, 03, and the file is called scroll box.
 So I'm going to clean up my art board a little bit.
 I don't need this blue variation we created, so I'm just going to highlight it and click delete.
 And do the same thing with another one of these instances.
 And then I'm going to Bring down just one instance.

 And let's just say for the sake of thinking here, we're doing a sort of a portrait layout for something.
 So it's going to be wider than it is tall and we need to have a wide scrollable text frame in there.
 So, if I just were to drag this scroll frame out It gets kind of ugly.
 Of course we do want our wireframes to look sort of temporary and sketchy, but this is just too much for a designer's eye, right?
 So, let's go ahead and make this a little nicer.
 Let's make it a little more friendly to our scaling, and let's give some instructions to Illustrator on how we want it to scale.